 “Nakala was nice mommy, why couldn’t I play with her?”
 Belle asked, looking sad.

 “She’s different Belle,” was the only answer her mother gave her.

 Belle’s skin was scrubbed till it was red and raw that night at bath time.
 “To clean off all the germs,” her mom had said, but Belle didn’t pick up any more germs than usual, they just went into town.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JessWrite a Review